-- How many students graduate from high school each year? \\\\\\ students - Do students go on to college (two year or four year) after they graduate? - How do I know students are ready for college?
+- How do I know students were prepared for kindergarten before they started? - How many students graduate from high school each year? \\\\\\ students - Do students go on to college (two year or four year) after they graduate? - How do I know students are ready for college?